 We recommend that you make a wish list.
-Most people will have a wish list which is well above their budget, but it is a good place to start to explore what is important to you and what your priorities are.
-We strongly recommend attending some display homes and even some open homes of houses which have similar floor plans to that which you are drawn to.
+Most people will have a wish list that is well above their budget, but it is a good place to start to explore what is important to you and what your priorities are.
+We strongly recommend attending some display homes and even some open homes of houses that have similar floor plans to that which you are drawn to.
 The more homes you have walked through, the more you will get a feel for the importance of space and light.

 You should also consider what you will be using the home for and what your lifestyle priorities are.
-Here you need to weight up lifestyle vs functionality.
-For example if you entertain on a regular basis you might want to prioritise a large outdoor entertainment area, or if you run a business from home, ensuring a private and spacious home office area or alternate entrance might be a priority.
+Here you need to weigh up lifestyle vs functionality.
+For example, if you entertain on a regular basis you might want to prioritise a large outdoor entertainment area, or if you run a business from home, ensuring a private and spacious home office area or alternate entrance might be a priority.

 Where will I be in the next decade?

 You might be thinking about this build as a stepping stone, or you might be planning to settle here for good, and you will want to consider this when you are choosing which floor plan is right for you.
 Why?
 Because you want to consider what is important to you in your different life stages.
-If you are a young family, you might be OK with having all the bedrooms upstairs so that the kids can go to bed while you have a dinner party, but how are those stairs going to treat you in 20 years or when your elderly mother comes to stay.
+If you are a young family, you might be OK with having all the bedrooms upstairs so that the kids can go to bed while you have a dinner party, but how are those stairs going to treat you in 20 years or when your elderly mother comes to stay?
 Maybe this is no issue, but planning for the future will ensure that you avoid any dramas in the layout of your home and that you will continue to love your home well into the next decade.

 What is my budget?

 We know – no one loves a budget.
-However it is essential to consider your budget before you do anything else.
+However, it is essential to consider your budget before you do anything else.
 Having a comprehensive budget will allow you to explore your options without continuously feeling like you are getting the cheap option.
-Sharing this budget with your design team can also assist them in suggesting creative solutions of where you might be able to save money.
+Sharing this budget with your design team can also assist them in suggesting creative solutions where you might be able to save money.

 Do I need an architect or should I buy a basic floor plan package?

 While everybody loves the idea of having an architecturally designed home, consider what this will bring to your home.
-If living in a beautiful looking and unique home, then perhaps engaging an architect to assist in guiding you through a floor plan would be beneficial.
-However if you are after a functional and simple home for your family and budget is a concern for you, a floor plan purchased as a package might save you a significant amount of money.
+If living in a beautiful-looking and unique home, then perhaps engaging an architect to assist in guiding you through a floor plan would be beneficial.
+However, if you are after a functional and simple home for your family and budget is a concern for you, a floor plan purchased as a package might save you a significant amount of money.
 If you are thinking about engaging an architect, head over to our blog on reasons to hire an architect to read more, or get in touch for a recommendation of an architect.

 If you do choose a package floor plan, be sure to review it with your builder carefully to ensure that there are no awkward spaces or issues with basic function and flow.